nimmis/docker-ubuntu/README.md

 #### Permanent output to docker log when starting container

-Each time the container is started the content of the file /var/log/startup.log is displayed so if your startup scripts generate vital information to be shown please add that information to that file
+Each time the container is started the content of the file /tmp/startup.log is displayed so if your startup scripts generate vital information to be shown please add that information to that file.
+This information can be retrieved anytime by executing `docker logs <container id>`

 ### cron daemon